 Peter Andrew Georgescu, Chairman Emeritus of Young & Rubicam, was born on the eve of the Second World War in Bucharest, Romania.
 His Romanian parents were educated in England and France.
 Peter’s father was the Managing Director of Exxon’s operation in Romania.
 While on a business trip to New York in 1947, the Iron Curtain fell and Peter’s parents could not return to Romania.
 Overnight they became the enemy of the Communist regime (his father would have been killed if he’d returned to Romania).

 Peter and his brother were left in Romania with his grandparents and would remain apart from his mother and father for eight years.
 His grandfather was seized and imprisoned as a political threat, and then murdered in captivity.
-Shortly after his grandfather was taken away, Peter, only nine years old, was arrested along with his brother and grandmother and sent to a work camp.
+Shortly after his grandfather was taken away, Peter, only ten years old, was arrested along with his brother and grandmother and sent to a work camp.
 In 1953 his father was approached by Romanian Communist diplomats in New York and asked to spy for them in exchange for keeping his children alive.
 Georgescu’s parents refused and went to the press, causing an international scandal.
 With the intervention of Congressman Frances Bolton and President Eisenhower, the boys were reunited with their parents in April of 1954.

 Peter’s American journey started with a gifted admission to Exeter Academy in the fall of 1954—which generously overlooked his inability to speak English and having had no formal schooling since second grade.
 He then went on to graduate from Princeton University, cum laude, and earned an MBA degree from Stanford Business School.
 In 1963 he entered Young & Rubicam as a trainee in their research department.
 Thirty-seven years later he retired as Chairman and CEO of Young & Rubicam with Y&R at the pinnacle of the advertising and related communications industry.